-The fair value of bonds, with the exception of bond funds, is determined using prices published in active markets for identical or similar instruments.
+The fair value of bonds is determined using prices published in active markets for identical or similar instruments.
 The fair value of bonds that have no published prices is determined using either a discounted cash flow technique or broker quotes.
 Discounted cash flow valuations use observable and unobservable inputs such as the interest rate curves and credit spreads that make up the discount rates.